2017 Award Winners

 Click authors' names for more information.

-The Dayton Literary Peace Prize Foundation is pleased to announce the winners for the 2017 Dayton
+The Dayton Literary Peace Prize Committee is pleased to announce that John Irving is the 2018 winner

 ==> Read the full press release.